Antler Scoring Sessions Set

 Antlers will abound throughout the Palmetto State as the search for new state record deer antlers gets underway during the S.C.
 Department of Natural Resources' annual series of scoring sessions.

 Each year during March, the S.C.
-Department of Natural Resources (DNR) scores deer antlers throughout the state, with a major scoring effort during the Palmetto Sportsmen's Classic scheduled for March 24-26 at the State Fairgrounds in Columbia.
-A total of 4,488 sets of white-tailed deer antlers, including 4,328 typical racks and 160 nontypical, are currently ranked on South Carolina's all-time antler records list, according to Charles Ruth, Deer Project/Turkey Project supervisor for DNR.
+Department of Natural Resources (DNR) scores deer antlers throughout the state, with a major scoring effort during the Palmetto Sportsmen's Classic scheduled for March 18-20 at the State Fairgrounds in Columbia.
+A total of 4,303 sets of white-tailed deer antlers, including 4,150 typical racks and 153 nontypical, are currently ranked on South Carolina's all-time antler records list, according to Charles Ruth, Deer Project supervisor for DNR.
 Minimum scores for state record listing are 125 points for typical antlers and 145 points for nontypical antlers.
 Scoring is based on the Boone and Crockett system.

-Although record deer have been recorded from all counties, Aiken, Anderson, and Orangeburg counties have produced the greatest numbers in the past three to four years.
+Although record deer have been recorded from all counties, Aiken, Orangeburg, Anderson and Kershaw counties have produced the greatest numbers in the past three to four years.
 Generally, larger deer are more abundant in areas that have fewer deer, as compared to parts of the state with high deer numbers, according to Ruth.
-Last year’s scoring sessions produced 180 new entries into the South Carolina records list, including one Boone and Crockett entry.
+Last year's scoring sessions produced 135 new entries into the South Carolina records list, including three Boone and Crockett entries and 10 new county records

 Hunters must provide necessary documentation, such as the date and county of the kill, and sign a "fair chase" statement when they bring in a set of antlers for scoring.
 Broken and repaired racks or antlers separated from the skull plate cannot be officially measured for the state records list.
 If the lower jawbone of the animal was extracted during taxidermy or otherwise saved, it should be brought to the scoring session so biologists can determine the deer's age.
 An accurate weight measurement at the time of the kill is also helpful.